'The Ball Is In Sri Lanka's Court', Says China On Debt Restructuring Request

-China has said "the ball is in Sri Lanka's court" as it avoided giving a direct reply to the island nation's request of restructuring its debt, according to a media report here on Saturday.
+China has said "the ball is in Sri Lanka's court" as it avoided giving a direct reply to the island nation's request of restructuring its debt, according to a media report.

+Sri Lankan has been urging China to restructure its debt as the nation continues to reel under an acute economic crisis.

 But Beijing has not made a public commitment for debt relief assistance to Sri Lanka so far.

-Quoting a Chinese embassy spokesman, Daily Mirror news website reported that Beijing had communicated to the Sri Lankan Finance Ministry three months ago about its readiness to discuss how to address the debt issue with the Chinese banks.
+Quoting a Chinese embassy spokesman, the Daily Mirror news website on Saturday reported that Beijing had communicated to the Sri Lankan Finance Ministry three months ago about its readiness to discuss how to address the debt issue with the Chinese banks.

 China encouraged its banks to discuss it.
 The Chinese position was also communicated during the telephone conversation between Chinese Premier Li Keqiang and then Sri Lankan Prime Minister Mahinda Rajapaksa, he said.